 Beginning in March of 2020, the Mayor of San Francisco issued several Orders that enacted a temporary “Eviction Moratorium” due to the COVID-19 pandemic.
-In short, the Mayor’s Eviction Moratorium provided an extension on rent payments for tenants who were financially impacted by COVID-19, and temporarily banned most residential evictions.
-The San Francisco Mayor’s Office of Housing and Community Development (MOHCD) developed binding “Rules and Regulations for Tenants and Landlords” that implemented the local Eviction Moratorium.
+In short, the Mayor’s Eviction Moratorium provided an extension on rent payments for tenants who were financially impacted by COVID-19, and temporarily banned most other types of residential evictions.
+The Mayor’s Order deferring rent payments was later superseded by the passage of State legislation described below.

 In addition, the San Francisco Board of Supervisors passed Ord.
 No. 216-20, which was later extended, that prohibits the eviction of residential tenants before September 30, 2021, unless the eviction is based on the non-payment of rent (in which case the statewide eviction protections described below apply), the Ellis Act, or is necessary due to violence-related issues or health and safety issues.

 The State of California Enacts Statewide Eviction Protections for Non-Payment of Rent.